OliverSwift/LoRa-STM32WB55/README.md

 ### Technical achievements
 #### Ping Pong SubGhzPhy example application
-That was the very first setp.
+That was the very first step.
 Making things work and I chose the low level RF transmission example for that.
 Porting the ST/Semtech code was a matter of dealing with reconfiguring the WB55 to:
 - match the shield PIN out (DIOx and SPI)
 - properly set clocks